Crash at Crush

-As a result, an estimated 40,000 people—more people than lived in the state's second-largest city at the time—attended the event.
-Unexpectedly, the impact caused both engine boilers to explode, resulting in a shower of flying debris that killed three people and caused numerous injuries among the spectators.
+As a result, an estimated 40,000 people – more people than the second-largest city in state at the time – attended the event.
+Unexpectedly, the impact caused both engine boilers to explode, resulting in a shower of flying debris that killed two people and caused numerous injuries among the spectators.

 Preparations

 The Missouri–Kansas–Texas Railroad (popularly known as the "Katy", from its "M-K-T" initials) had first reached the Crush area in the 1880s, during the construction of a route between Dallas and Houston.
 As the railroad expanded, the Katy replaced its 30-ton steam engines with newer, more powerful 60-ton engines, and subsequently a stockpile of the older units, for which the railroad now had no use, began to accumulate.

 In 1896, Katy agent William Crush proposed a publicity stunt that could make use of the obsolete Katy trains to be held along the Dallas–Houston route at a site 14 mi north of Waco and 3 mi south of the town of West, in McLennan County.

-A locomotive crash staged by the Columbus and Hocking Valley Railroad at Buckeye Park near Lancaster, Ohio on May 30, 1896 had been a huge success.
+A locomotive crash staged by the Columbus and Hocking Valley Railroad at Buckeye Park near Lancaster, Ohio, on May 30, 1896, had been a huge success.
 Buckeye Park was established and owned by the railroad to entice residents of nearby Columbus to take weekend excursions.
 The locomotive crash was planned for the park's annual opening day and drew approximately 20,000 spectators.
 While no admission was charged, money was made on the railroad passenger traffic to and from the park.